CruxConnect/crux-docs/PROPOSAL/get_payment_methods.md

     "bank_name": "STRIPE TEST BANK",
     "last4": "4242",
     "is_default": true, // Required. boolean
+    "status": 'new', // Applies only to bank accounts.
+Use stripe's values

     // These are N/A, so... null
     "address": {}, // No address, so give an empty object